GingerNinja23/ipop-documentation/Running-admin_GroupVPN--on-Linux.md

 in terms of implementation unlike SVPN, GVPN where XMPP functionality is embedded in libjingle, XMPP interaction is handled in the controller which allows more flexibility to modify/tailor the bootstrap process.

 ### Prerequisites
-1. access to a XMPP service/server with rights to create/configure/manage MuC rooms.
+1. access to a publicly accessible XMPP service/server with rights to create/configure/manage MuC rooms.
 2. each participating entity must have a unique JID and nickname.

 ### Download and install dependency package.